terrastruct/d2/docs/INSTALL.md

 and we recommend doing the same with manually installed releases so that you know where the release directory is for easy uninstall.

-We have releases with identical process for tala at https://github.com/terrastruct/TALA/releases

 ## macOS (Homebrew)

 For macOS you may install as so: